Inductor: Choke

 A choke is an inductor designed specifically for blocking high-frequency alternating current (AC) in an electrical circuit, while allowing DC or low-frequency signals to pass.
-Because the inductor resistricts or "chokes" the changes in current, this type of inductor is called a choke.
+Because the inductor restricts or "chokes" the changes in current, this type of inductor is called a choke.
 It usually consists of a coil of insulated wire wound on a magnetic core, although some consist of a donut-shaped "bead" of ferrite material strung on a wire.
 Like other inductors, chokes resist changes in current passing through them increasingly with frequency.
 The difference between chokes and other inductors is that chokes do not require the high Q factor construction techniques that are used to reduce the resistance in inductors used in tuned circuits.

 Circuit analysis

 The effect of an inductor in a circuit is to oppose changes in current through it by developing a voltage across it proportional to the rate of change of the current.
 An ideal inductor would offer no resistance to a constant direct current; however, only superconducting inductors have truly zero electrical resistance.

 The relationship between the time-varying voltage v(t) across an inductor with inductance L and the time-varying current i(t) passing through it is described by the differential equation:

 When there is a sinusoidal alternating current (AC) through an inductor, a sinusoidal voltage is induced.
 The amplitude of the voltage is proportional to the product of the amplitude ($I_P$) of the current and the angular frequency ($\omega$) of the current.

 In this situation, the phase of the current lags that of the voltage by π/2 (90°).
 For sinusoids, as the voltage across the inductor goes to its maximum value, the current goes to zero, and as the voltage across the inductor goes to zero, the current through it goes to its maximum value.

 If an inductor is connected to a direct current source with value I via a resistance R (at least the DCR of the inductor), and then the current source is short-circuited, the differential relationship above shows that the current through the inductor will discharge with an exponential decay: